LelsersLasers/UnderwaterWorld/README.md

         - More than 2?
         - Fix red `vt`s?
         - Different type: ex: jellyfish
-    - Some sort of "wall force" or downward force to keep them from around z ~= 0
-    - Preformance: only exist in nearby chunks
-        - Either wrap boids, delete far away boids, or cause them to turn back towards the sub
 - Better terrain generation
     - + Coloring terrain
     - More phsyically plausible